lcorallo/eventease/README.md

 If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.

+# Description
+Manage events and reservations with ease with Event-Ease API.
+Our versatile SaaS platform provides comprehensive functionality to create, update, view, and delete events, transactions, and reservations, ensuring a smooth and personalized experience for any occasion.

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: